 - Willing to sign boilerplate mutual NDA.

-- Big enough to potentially benefit from my minimum monthly retainer, currently six hundred and fifty bucks.
+- Big enough to potentially benefit from my minimum monthly retainer.
 I don’t like wasting money.

 - Eschews unneeded gloss and superfluous meetings/conference calls.
 Appreciates concise communication and reporting.
 Doesn’t want excess overhead.